HiteSit/PyMol_Fitter/README.md

 ### Pose Evaluation

-PoseBusters is used to evaluate docking poses by checking:
+PoseBusters is used to evaluate docking poses.

-- Atom clashes
-- Bond lengths and angles
-- Hydrogen bonding networks
-- Comparison to reference crystal structures (if available)

 ## 📋 Citation